Support our work by becoming our Patron! Learn More

 These are shades made of a sturdy fabric and lined with a contrasting fabric.

-Shades can be rolled or unrolled to the desired position and held in the palace by means of the sash.
+Shades can be rolled or unrolled to the desired position and held in the palace using the sash.

 9. Fold Back Curtains: